pachterlab/SpatialFeatureExperiment/README.md

 <img src="vignettes/sfe_schematics.png" width="800"/>

-Below is a list of SFE features that extent the SPE object:
+Below is a list of SFE features that extend the SPE object:

 * `colGeometries` are `sf` data frames associated with the entities that correspond to columns of the gene count matrix, such as Visium spots or cells.
 The geometries in the `sf` data frames can be Visium spot centroids, Visium spot polygons, or for datasets with single cell resolution, cell or nuclei segmentations.
 Multiple `colGeometries` can be stored in the same SFE object, such as one for cell segmentation and another for nuclei segmentation.
 There can be non-spatial, attribute columns in a `colGeometry` rather than `colData`, because the `sf` class allows users to specify how attributes relate to geometries, such as "constant", "aggregate", and "identity".
 See the `agr` argument of the [`st_sf` documentation](https://r-spatial.github.io/sf/reference/sf.html).
 * `colGraphs` are spatial neighborhood graphs of cells or spots.
 The graphs have class `listw` (`spdep` package), and the `colPairs` of `SingleCellExperiment` was not used so no conversion is necessary to use the numerous spatial dependency functions from `spdep`, such as those for Moran's I, Geary's C, Getis-Ord Gi*, LOSH, etc. Conversion is also not needed for other classical spatial statistics packages such as `spatialreg` and `adespatial`.